 What is a Self Lender Credit-Builder Loan – No Upfront Money Needed

-Self Lender partners with Austin Capital Bank SSB, a FDIC insured financial institution based in Austin, Texas to offer borrowers a credit-builder loan without the need for up-front money.
-Once you’re approved by Self Lender, the loan amount is deposited in a certificate of deposit with the Austin Capital Bank.
+Self Lender partners with multiple FDIC insured financial institutions to offer borrowers a credit-builder loan without the need for up-front money.
 Monthly payments are required for 12 months, then you’ll get access to the money.

-There is a $15 administrative fee for the $545 loan amount and a $12 administrative fee for the $1000 and $2200 loan amounts.
+There is a $9 administrative fee for the $525 credit builder loan option.
 You’ll earn a tiny amount of interest (0.10% APY) on the CD account over 12 months.
 The goal here is to improve credit scores; and, the credit-builder loan, if paid on time, every time, will achieve that goal.
 But, since you you’ll have a nice savings amount, consider opening a high-yield CD to maintain your nest egg.

 There is no “hard pull” on your credit reports to get approved for a Self Lender loan.
 If you are denied, it was not due to your credit history.
-Self Lender’s bank partner, Austin Capital Bank, uses ChexSystems to determine creditworthiness.
 You can’t have had a negative ChexSystems report, such as bounced checks or unpaid fees, in the previous 180 days.

 Even though Self Lender pulls your ChexSystems report, a traditional banking relationship is not necessary to qualify for a Self Lender Credit-Builder Loan.
 You’ll need either a bank account, debit card, or a prepaid card.